 One of the ways in which we are helping damage the environment is by using less plastic bags.
 They are costly to produce, and their creation emits a lot of greenhouse gases into the atmosphere, which clogs up our planet’s “breathing space.”
 If you own a pet and make use of waste bags, then you’re hurting the cause just as much as you’re helping it.

-Thankfully, you have a viable alternative at your disposal: biodegradable waste bags.
+Thankfully, you have a viable alternative at your disposal: biodegradable trash bags.
 We’ve dedicated this article to explaining their use so that we can make a difference together, one step at a time.

 After all, there’s more ways of gifting our pets than snacks...